hmig/hmigme/src/pages/testing.md

 * Implemented an accessibility plan for each step of the software development lifecycle and agile process.
 * Released mandatory training and built a resource repository for product owners, designers, developers, quality assurance and customer service representatives.
-* Prioritized and audited several ecommerce sites from all across the globe producing:
+* Prioritized and audited several e-commerce sites from all across the globe producing:

   * WCAG 2.1 AA, revised Section 508 and EN 301 549 compliance reports
   * Detailed issues for bug tracking and